UK/US Tax Treaty Reference

 Reducing double taxation on cross-border income

-When dividends, interest or royalties cross a border, the source country usually levies a withholding tax.
-Bilateral tax treaties — built on the OECD Model Convention — cut those rates so the same income is not taxed in full twice.
-This reference summarises the headline withholding rates for the UK, US and major OECD partners, with the conditions that gate the lowest rates.
+When dividends, interest, or royalties cross a border, the source country usually levies a withholding tax before the income reaches the foreign recipient.
+Bilateral tax treaties — built on the OECD Model Convention — reduce those statutory rates so the same income is not taxed heavily in both countries.
+This reference summarises the headline withholding rates for the UK, US, and major OECD partners, with the conditions that gate the lowest rates.

 How it works

-Each treaty sets separate reduced rates for three income types, and dividends are usually split by the size of the recipient’s holding:
+Each treaty sets separate reduced rates for three income types.
+Dividends are usually split into portfolio (small) and direct (parent-subsidiary) categories:

 Dividends (portfolio) → small shareholder, typically 10–15%